 How to make Crock Pot Hard Boiled Eggs.
-You don't have to stress about how long to hard boil eggs with this recipe.
+With this recipe, you don't have to worry about how long it takes to hard-boil eggs.

 Crock Pot Hard-Boiled Eggs

 I have a confession to make.
 I have never figured out how to hard-boil eggs on the stovetop.
 For some reason, this skill is not in my repertoire.
 Thankfully, I have a trick up my sleeve that makes it so I never have to worry about making hard-boiled eggs on the stovetop—I make Crock Pot Hard Boiled Eggs!

 Yes, it is true!
 You can use your trusty CrockPot to hard-boil eggs that turn out magnificent!
 These are so easy to make!
 You don't have to worry about how long to hard boil eggs, watching over the eggs so they are not in the water too long, or any of the other issues that I seem to run into with hard boiling an egg on the stovetop.

 I put off making hard-boiled eggs for years until I figured out I could use the CrockPot.
 Now, I make these easy-peel hard-boiled eggs all the time.
 Either John takes them to work for a snack, we slice them over salads, or just enjoy them on their own.